smartcontracts/ethereum-book/README.md

 Any and all contributions to this work are very much appreciated.
 As a way of saying thank you to contributors, I will be creating hand-drawn NFTs for everyone who submits suggestions, edits, or other similar contributions (on Optimism, because I'm biased and also because it's way cheaper than sending NFTs on L1 and I'm not made of money).
+You'll also be credited as a contributor within the book itself.

 If you're interested in contributing frequently, I've set up a [Telegram group](https://t.me/+QdbYrQtP0zE3ZDVh) to coordinate the project.
 As far as the contributing process goes, here are my initial thoughts: